 Get those brilliant ideas down on paper with this FREE Printable Goal Planning Worksheet!
 Edit it in Adobe Reader, then print it out every month.

-In some ways, New Year’s is even more fun to me than Christmas…and it could be because I’m a perpetual planner.
+In some ways, the New Year is even more fun to me than Christmas…and it could be because I’m a perpetual planner.
 I have ALL THE IDEAS and I love taking the time at the beginning of the year to fill out my FREE Printable Goal Planning Worksheet.

 My favorite thing about these planners is that they are editable in Adobe Reader.
 That means you can open the PDF in Adobe Reader, then print them out at home.
 I letter really pretty when I try, but I’m really messy when I write in my planner.
 I usually have to decode everything.
 This eliminates that problem because I just type it in!

 I’ve included instructions for typing in Adobe, plus a link to the free font I use.

 Goal planning is pretty easy, right?
 But carrying them out is a little tougher…so I’ve got some tips for you to keep the New Year momentum going!